mailjet/wordpress-mailjet-plugin-apiv3/readme.txt

 1. The initial setup wizard will guide you through the quick steps to get started
 2. Access all features from the plugin dashboard
-3. Create and send beautiful email campaigns
-4. Configure a subscription widget to collect subscribers from your site
+3. Configure a subscription widget to collect subscribers from your site
-5. Activate and configure WooCommerce and Contact Form 7 integrations
+4. Activate and configure WooCommerce and Contact Form 7 integrations
-6. Enable order notifications for WooCommerce
+5. Enable order notifications for WooCommerce
-7. Configure abandoned cart notifications for WooCommerce
+6. Configure abandoned cart notifications for WooCommerce

 == Changelog ==